June 10, 2018

 git rebase origin master

 1. git rebase --abort will completely stop the rebase.
-The branch's initial state will be restored.
+The branch's initial state will be restored and we can start over.
+Nothing changed.

-3. Fix the conflicts, run git add/rm <files_to_fix> to mark them as resolved and keep the rebase going with git rebase --continue
+3. or fix the conflicts, stage them and keep the rebase going with git rebase --continue

 For this reason, doing an 'Interactive' rebase is really helpful